QuIN-Lab/RTN-analysis-algorithm/USAGE.md

   plot-boxplot-amplitude
   plot-boxplot-artn
   plot-boxplot-digitization
-  plot-boxplot-subplots             Plot a boxplot with all metrics using subplots plot-boxplot-tau plot-cnt-data-prediction          Plot time-series predictions for a specific CNT... plot-heatmap-amplitude            Generate the amplitude heatmap reading tau results... plot-heatmap-digitization         Generate the digitization heatmap reading tau... plot-heatmap-tau                  Generate the Tau heatmap reading tau results from... plot-kde                          Make KDE plots for the examples specified by FILES... plot-psd
+  plot-boxplot-models               Plot a boxplot comparing models with all metrics... plot-boxplot-subplots             Plot a boxplot with all metrics using subplots plot-boxplot-tau plot-cnt-data-prediction          Plot time-series predictions for a specific CNT... plot-heatmap-amplitude            Generate the amplitude heatmap reading tau results... plot-heatmap-artn                 Generate an aRTN heatmap results from FILES (pandas... plot-heatmap-digitization         Generate the digitization heatmap reading tau... plot-heatmap-ntraps plot-heatmap-tau                  Generate the Tau heatmap reading tau results from... plot-kde                          Make KDE plots for the examples specified by FILES... plot-psd